sthormio/progression-framework/frameworks/engineering/engineering.md

           - "Comfortably leads the resolution of any engineering problem related to their discipline, whether they have experienced it or not"
       - level: 6
         criteria:
-          - "Able to significantly and directly impact both Monzo’s success, and the success of Engineering as a discipline across the company (spanning more than individual sub-disciplines such as purely web, mobile, backend"
+          - "Able to significantly and directly impact both Sthorm’s success, and the success of Engineering as a discipline across the company (spanning more than individual sub-disciplines such as purely web, mobile, backend"
           - "The scale of their impact is felt business-wide, and they do this by acting as a multiplier (e.g. creating systems, tools, or introducing policies or patterns) to raise productivity, performance, and control"
           - "Impact is lasting - their work not only sets the business up well for the future, but also leaves a legacy to ensure that large problems only have to be revisited at an appropriate cadence"
           - "Consistently puts in place measures to ensure strong engineering leadership in the future"
-          - "Through their involvement, Monzo’s architecture is known to be robust and effective, with confidence in its scalability and strategy for the future"
+          - "Through their involvement, Sthorm’s architecture is known to be robust and effective, with confidence in its scalability and strategy for the future"
   - name: "Technical Skills"
     title: "🛠️ Technical Skills"
     content: